The paradox of hybrid work with Jullien Brezun, CEO of Great Place To Work

 Fanny

-With the perpetuation of hybrid work, companies are facing new challenges to maintain a good quality of work life, attract and retain talent.
+With the spread of hybrid working, companies are facing new challenges in maintaining a good quality of working life, and attracting and retaining talent.
 To meet these challenges, trust has become a crucial issue for employers.
-It is the foundation of an organization and is necessary to create a healthy work environment that promotes employee well-being, even remotely.
+It is the foundation of an organization, and is necessary to create a healthy work environment that promotes employee well-being, even at a distance.

 In this article, you will discover the observations and vision of Jullien Brezun, General Manager of Great Place to Work Francethe world-renowned HR label based on the answers to 60 questions asked to employees.
 You will learn more about the evolution of hybrid practices, the growing role of trust, crucial in the new ways of organizing work, and the famous hybrid paradox.